CNN Philippines Network News: 2012-2014: Talk TV/Solar News Channel era

 The newscast was first known as Solar Network News and was launched on June 18, 2012, on Talk TV, by then aired on SBN UHF Channel 21, as a result of the formation as Solar Television Network's news and current affairs department, which in turn was brought by privatization of Radio Philippines Network (RPN) by Solar Entertainment.
 It was carried over upon the channel's rebranding as Solar News Channel in October 30, with its graphics updated on January 1, 2013.

 Solar Network News was simulcasted on Radio Philippines Network (by then affiliated by Solar Entertainment-operated ETC; now SolarFlix) from October 30, 2012, until January 11, 2013, after RPN ceased production of its afternoon newscast RPN NewsWatch due to the retrenchment of the program's production team and other employees of the privatized network.
 The simulcast, however, was given to Solar Nightly News (which is at the mid-evening timeslot) on January 14 onwards to allow the via satellite broadcast of the twelfth season of American Idol to free TV (over-the-air) viewers.
 The original plan was to limit the AI "via satellite" broadcast to cable viewers while RPN would continue to air the newscast at 6:00 PM.
 On December 1, 2013, Solar News Channel switched its affiliation to RPN, making it a program at its own right.

+2014-2015: 9TV era

 Solar Network News dropped the Solar branding on July 21, 2014, upon the impending acquisition of Solar Television Network (now Nine Media Corporation) to the ALC Group of Companies a month later, with a new title card and graphics introduced on August 25, 2014, following channel's rebrand to 9TV.

+2015-2017: CNN Philippines era

 The current incarnation was launched on March 16, 2015, in line with the launch of CNN Philippines along with a CNN-themed graphics and a revamped news studio.
 On March 24, 2017, CNN Philippines Network News officially ended its weeknight run.